-- Press SOURCE on the projector or remote control.
-A source selection bar is displayed. - Press ▲/▼ until your desired signal is selected and press MODE/ENTER on the projector or Enter on the remote control.
-Once detected, the selected source information will be displayed on the screen for seconds.
+- 1. Press SOURCE on the projector or remote control.
+A source selection bar displays. - Press ▲/▼ until your desired signal is selected and press MODE/ENTER.
+Once detected, the selected source information will display on the screen for seconds.
 If there are multiple devices connected to the projector, repeat steps 1-2 to search for another signal. - The brightness level of the projected image will change accordingly when you switch between different input signals.
-Data (graphic) "PC" presentations using mostly static images are generally brighter than "Video" using mostly moving images (movies). - The input signal type effects the options available for the Color Mode.
-See "Selecting a picture mode" on page 29 for details.
+Data (graphic) "PC" presentations using mostly static images are generally brighter than "Video" using mostly moving images (movies). - The input signal type effects the options available for the Preset Mode.
+See "Selecting a picture mode" on page 28 for details.